 Moises Jacobs, M.D., F.A.C.S.

 Dr Jacobs is world renowned as a pioneer in laparoscopy and has taught and mentored hundreds of surgeons throughout the world.
-He has published several research articles, two textbooks and has been awarded several Unites States patents for his innovative surgical instruments.

 Dr. Jacobs has been named honorary member of many surgical societies throughout the world, and has received several awards for his distinguished and pioneering role in laparoscopic surgery.
 He has been performing advanced laparoscopic procedures since 1990 and is credited with accomplishing the first laparoscopic colectomy in 1990.